Surveillance Methodology · Costa Rica · Counter-Surveillance

 Legal Surveillance by Private Investigators

-If you're in divorce, custody dispute, insurance claim, or other civil litigation, surveillance by private investigators is legal investigative activity.
-Confronting investigators, attempting to lose them through aggressive driving, or interfering with their work can create additional legal problems.
-Instead, consult with your attorney about the surveillance, understand what evidence investigators might be gathering, and modify behaviors that could appear problematic if documented.
+If you're in a legal dispute, surveillance by private investigators is legal investigative activity.
+Confronting investigators, trying to lose them through aggressive driving, or interfering with their work creates additional legal problems.
+Consult your attorney, understand what evidence investigators might be gathering, and modify behaviors that could appear problematic if documented.
+You can document the surveillance by noting license plates, vehicle descriptions, and times and locations of sightings, and sharing that information with your attorney.

 Potential Criminal Activity or Stalking

-Unknown Purpose Surveillance
+Unknown Purpose

 Frequently Asked Questions